 Brian Bayliss grew up in south Louisiana along the banks of the Mississippi River with strong familial ties to the maritime industry.
 While pursuing his undergraduate degree he worked as a paramedic for New Orleans EMS.
 He has worked as a paramedic through numerous hurricanes and other large-scale events such as Mardi Gras.

-Brian earned his Master’s in Public Health from Brown University in Providence Rhode Island.
+Brian earned his Master’s in Public Health from Brown University in Providence, Rhode Island.
 His research included mental health in EMTs and establishing state-wide EMS protocols.
-Currently, he is completing his Master’s in Maritime Administration and Logistics at Texas A&M University and will graduate with his Third Mates License.
+Brian also has earned his Master’s in Maritime Business Administration and Logistics and Third Mates License at Texas A&M University.

 John Wilson is a 2000 graduate of the Virginia Military Institute where he majored in International Studies.
 After graduation, he immediately commissioned in the United State Navy as a Surface Warfare Officer.
 He served as the Damage Control Assistant and Officer of the Deck on the minesweeper USS Avenger.
 His second tour was as a Navigator upon the USS Denver.
 His final, shore tour was with NORAD inside of Cheyenne Mountain, Colorado where he was a watch officer in the Command Center as an Air Battle Management Officer.